Natural Cure for Headaches

 - Find ways to relax

-Stay Active As Possible and Do the Following Tips to Treat Hormonal Headache:
+Utilise the Following Tips to Treat and Prevent Hormonal Headaches:

 - Eat fruits and vegetables to stay healthy and prevent migraine attacks especially during your monthly period.
 Consuming plenty of fruits and vegetables a week before your menstrual cycle has proven to counteract the ill effects of migraine.